ilbers/isar/doc/user_manual.md

  - Trigger download of Debian source packages as part of rootfs postprocess.

-With the current base-apt implementation, we already cache all the binary packages that we download and install onto the target rootfs and buildchroot.
+With the current base-apt implementation, we already cache all the binary packages that we download and install onto the target rootfs and schroot rootfs.
 This is then used to generate a local-apt for offline build.

-Use rootfs postprocessing to parse through the list of deb files in ${DEBDIR} and download the corresponding Debian source file using "apt-get source" command.
+Use rootfs postprocessing to parse through the list of deb files in ${DEBDIR}
-This caches the sources of all the Debian packages that are downloaded and installed onto the target rootfs and buildchroots.
+and download the corresponding Debian source file using "apt-get source" command.
+This caches the sources of all the Debian packages that are downloaded and installed onto the target rootfs and schroot rootfs.

 By default, the Debian source caching is not enabled.
 To enable it, add the below line to your local.conf file.